Saturday, December 22, 2018

 If you would like to submit your music for airplay consideration in of our Mixcloud shows, you may do so via the following:

 Please familiarize yourself with our station’s format and general atmosphere of our broadcast before submitting your work.
-We play a refreshing blend of contemporary instrumental, contemporary classical, neoclassical new-age, acoustic guitar, solo piano, and music for healing arts.
+We play a refreshing blend of new age, world, nu-jazz, neoclassical & contemporary instrumental music.

 You may submit single tracks, extended plays or full-length albums.